 Free Linux Server Monitoring Solutions will only get you so far…

 Server monitoring and APM are essential to establishing and maintaining infrastructure which remains performant and operational.
 To monitor applications at code-level depth with minimal overhead, in real-time or within minutes, you’ll need to upgrade to paid solutions.
 (100+ Top Server Monitoring & Application Monitoring Tools).

-It’s ok to start free, however, it may be best to select and combine solutions which offer premium options that fit within your budget as traffic, infrastructure and monitoring needs grow.
+It’s ok to start free, however, it may be best to select and combine solutions that offer premium options that fit within your budget as traffic, infrastructure and monitoring needs grow.
 For example, AppDynamics, Datadog, New Relic, Instrumental, etc allow you to eventually upgrade your account and/or purchase premium add-on services.